Attribution of the 2008 Mumbai attacks: Attackers

 Their names were difficult to establish because the alleged trainers of the attackers maintained "a system of changing the names of the members every few months, so that everyone had layers of names that were discarded over time."

 Some of the terrorists booked a room in the Taj hotel posed as students using forged Mauritian identity documents and credit cards, but there is no evidence any of them were actually from Mauritius, which is an Indian Ocean island nation.

 Each attacker carried a dozen hand grenades, a 9×19mm handgun with two 18-round magazines and an AK-47, seven to nine 30-round magazines and more than 100 rounds of loose ammunition.
 Each terrorist also carried a 17.6-pound (8 kg) bomb.
 Three of these bombs were recovered and defused, while the others exploded during the attacks.
 To navigate to Mumbai by sea and to find some targets, the terrorists used Global Positioning System handsets.

 On 2 December, the number of ten terrorists, all coming into Mumbai from Karachi via a hijacked trawler, was repeated by Mumbai Police Commissioner Hassan Gafoor.
 He detailed that the terrorists broke up into five groups of two men each.

 One attacker, Mohammad Ajmal Amir, is known to be a Pakistani national.
-The Pakistani government denies it, but several reporters have visited the small town in Pakistan where he said his family lives, and verified it.
+The Pakistani government denies it, but some reporters have visited the small town in Pakistan where he said his family lives, and verified it.
 In addition, Mohammed Ajmal Amir was able to identify his home town on Google Maps, and pointed out places he used to hang out as a teenager.